 The following tables detail the Company's remaining contractual maturity for its non-derivative financial liabilities with agreed repayment periods.
 The tables have been drawn up based on the undiscounted cash flows of financial liabilities based on the earliest date on which the Company can be required to pay.

-44 Trade Receivables from TANGEDCO
+45 Trade Receivables from TANGEDCO

 Since these are due from Government Undertakings and are arising from contractual obligation of those undertakings, in the opinion of the management, no further allowance for expected credit loss is considered necessary.

-45 Operating lease
+46 Operating lease

 The Company has entered into operating lease arrangements for certain facilities with lease term ranging from 2 years to 3 years.
 The leases are cancellable at the option of either party to lease and may be renewed based on mutual agreement of the parties.
 Accordingly, these leases will not qualify for recognising right of use assets and related lease liability as per Ind AS 116.
 The amount recognised in the statement of profit and loss as expenses for the year is Rs.
-26.74 Lakhs (Previous year Rs.43.59 Lakhs).
+49.82 Lakhs (Previous year Rs.20.27 Lakhs).

-48 Retirement benefit plans Defined contribution plans
+48 Retirement benefit plans

 In accordance with Indian law, eligible employees of the Company are entitled to receive benefits in respect of provident fund, a defined contribution plan, in which both employees and the Company make monthly contributions at a specified percentage of the covered employees’ salary.
 The contributions, as specified under the law, are made to the provident fund and pension fund of Government of India.
 The Company also has superannuation plan and contributions are funded with LIC.

 The total expense recognised in profit or loss of Rs.
-15.67 lakhs (for the year ended March 31, 2022: Rs.
-97.83 lakhs) represents contribution payable to these plans by the Company at rates specified in the rules of the plan.
+74.36 lakhs (for the year ended March 31,2024: Rs.
+2.79 lakhs) represents contribution payable to these plans by the Company at rates specified in the rules of the plan.

 Defined benefit plans